-These and other possible risks associated with the Fund's repurchase offers are described under "Principal Risks of Investment in the Fund - Repurchase Offers Risk" above.
+These and other possible risks associated with the Fund's repurchase offers are described under "Investment Objective, Policies and Risks - Risk Considerations - Repurchase Offers Risk" above.
 In addition, the repurchase of Shares by the Fund will be a taxable event to shareholders, potentially even to those shareholders that do not participate in the repurchase.
 For a discussion of these tax consequences, see "Distributions and Federal Income Tax Matters" below and "Tax Status" in the Statement of Additional Information.